 The problem flatmate who’s always asking for something…..

 DFID have put considerable efforts into getting the aggregated data to report against the 25 results identified in its performance framework.
-Yet there seems to be limited value in the effort DFID has made, either in terms of reporting transparency or indeed learning and ‘management for results’.
+Yet there seems to be limited value in the effort DFID has made, no rx either in terms of reporting transparency or indeed learning and ‘management for results’.

 The UK Department for International Development (DFID)published its Annual Report on 25 June under its new union jack branding.
 The report presents progress against DFID’s results framework, showing the taxpayers what has been bought for their money.
 Level One measures the extent to which the Millennium Development Goals have been achieved and to which DFID claims some contribution.
 Lev el Two are the results that DFID claims are attributable to its investments.
 Some of these results are fairly specific and express clear values in themselves, such as neonatal lives saved.
 Others offer much room for interpretation about the nature of the support: e.g. the number of countries supported in “freer and fairer elections”.
 Yet others are both broad and only means to ends: children supported in primary education, people with access to financial services.
 What was the nature of the financial services, and what does access actually mean?
 What change did this bring in people’s lives?
 Are the numbers (11,900,000) good or bad, reasonable or an unreasonable amount given the amount spent?